 - High installation costs.

 The purpose of the FLEXYNETS project is to develop, demonstrate and deploy a new generation of intelligent district heating and cooling networks that reduce energy transportation losses by working at “neutral” (15-20 °C) temperature levels.
-It is expected that reversible heat pumps will be used to exchange heat with the DHC network on the demand side, providing the necessary cooling and heating for the buildings contemporary.
+Reversible heat pumps can be used to exchange heat with the DHC network on the demand side, providing the necessary cooling and heating for the buildings contemporary.

 Part of the concept is to utilize the heat that is normally rejected by buildings.
 The rejected heat will be fed into the network by heat pumps (which are working in “cooling mode”) and recycled by other heat pumps that are producing domestic hot water.
 In the same way, these networks allow to recover and recycle waste heat available to be recovered and recycled along the network path, even at very low temperatures e.g. from supermarkets’ chillers, data centers and several industrial processes.
 Moreover, working at low temperatures reduces the heat losses to the ground, increasing the network efficiency.

 This system does not substitute nor is opposed to traditional district heating networks.
 It is expected that in urban contexts not exploiting district heating yet, this new generation networks can represent the main heating and cooling system.
 In cities already making use of district heating, low temperature DHC networks can use thermal energy from the return pipes (in addition to waste heat), which otherwise is considered as waste heat by the network utility.
 This allows them contemporarily to sell additional energy with the same infrastructure and makes the network more efficient, reducing the return temperature.

 Results and perspectives